 1) The Rise of Square Pizza

-Growing up, I always associated square pizza with made-in-bulk pizza, oftentimes served in school cafeterias.
+Square pizza used to be associated with made-in-bulk pizza, oftentimes served in school cafeterias or birthday parties.
 Turns out, that's not exactly the case anymore.

 Say hello to Detroit-Style Pizza.
 Aside from its distinctive square shape, this style is known for flipping the traditional pizza model on its head - literally.
 Toppings go first, covered by cheese, then sauce.
 Despite its rather unconventional appearance and preparation method, it's making a splash in cities outside of Detroit - notably LA and Austin.